-7.1.10 Commonly Used Fluids
+8.1.10 Commonly Used Fluids

-Below is a description of some of the more commonly used fluids and their characteristics
+Below and in the following chart and table are descriptions of some of the more commonly used fluids and their characteristics.

-7.1.10.1 Water
+8.1.10.1 Water

 Water is often used because of its very low cost, availability, and excellent temperature control characteristics.
 Water has very low viscosity and good thermal conductivity and heat capacity which makes it among the best fluids for control stability at low temperatures.
 Temperature stability is much poorer at higher temperatures because water condenses on the lid, cools and drips into the bath.
 Water is safe and relatively inert.
 The electrical conductivity of water may prevent its use in some applications.
-Water has a limited temperature range, from a few degrees above 0°C to a few degrees below 100°C. At higher temperatures evaporation becomes significant.
+Water has a limited temperature range, from a few degrees above 0C to a few degrees below 100C.
+At higher temperatures evaporation becomes significant.
 Water used in the bath should be distilled or softened to prevent mineral deposits.
 Consider using an algicide chemical in the water to prevent contamination.

-7.1.10.2 Ethylene Glycol
+8.1.10.2 Ethylene Glycol